Meeting of Parliament Act 1797

-The Meeting of Parliament Act 1797 (37.
-Geo.
-III, c.
-127) is an Act of Parliament of the Parliament of Great Britain passed in 1797.
+The Meeting of Parliament Act 1797 (37 Geo.
+3. c.
+127) is an act of the Parliament of Great Britain passed in 1797.

-Section 1 originally established that Parliament could be summoned fourteen days after the issuing of a proclamation recalling it to meet, notwithstanding any prorogation or law that would have stopped Parliament meeting earlier than this.
-This was amended by the Parliament (Elections and Meeting) Act 1943 and now refers to any day after the date of the proclamation.
-The rest of the Act has been repealed.
+Section 1 of the act originally established that Parliament could be summoned fourteen days after the issuing of a proclamation recalling it to meet, notwithstanding any prorogation or law that would have stopped Parliament meeting earlier than this.
+This was amended by the Parliament (Elections and Meeting) Act 1943 (6 & 7 Geo.
+6. c.
+48) and now refers to any day after the date of the proclamation.
+The rest of the act has been repealed.

 Repealed sections

-Section 3 enacted that in case of the demise of the monarch after one parliament had been dissolved, but before the day indicated by the writ of summons for electing a new parliament, then the previous parliament (i.e. that which had been dissolved) was to be recalled immediately to Westminster.
+Section 3 of the act enacted that in case of the demise of the monarch after one parliament had been dissolved, but before the day indicated by the writ of summons for electing a new parliament, then the previous parliament (i.e. that which had been dissolved) was to be recalled immediately to Westminster.
 It would there sit as a parliament for the next six months, to all intents and purposes as though it had not been previously dissolved; it could, however, be dissolved or prorogued at any point during this time by the new monarch.
 A new writ would be issued, and the election would take place.
-(This replaced the less detailed Succession to the Crown Act 1707, s.
-6.)
+This replaced the less detailed section 6 of the Succession to the Crown Act 1707 (6 Ann. c.
+41).

-Section 5 provided that if the monarch died after the date of the election, then the newly elected parliament would meet as normal.
+Section 5 of the act provided that if the monarch died after the date of the election, then the newly elected parliament would meet as normal.